When late-autumn and winter arrive it’s a good time to reach for the trusty humidifier to improve the air quality in your home.

 What essential oils can you use in an ultrasonic humidifier?

-If you want to enjoy the scent of essential oils, you should try some of the below for starters.
+If you want to enjoy the scent of essential oils in humidifier types, you should try some of the below for starters.
 Or you could check out our blog on what we think are the 10 best essential oils for humidifier use.

 Ease your mind and body with Lavender Essential Oil

 - Lavender essential oil is always a popular choice when it comes to essential oils for a humidifier due its ability to create a calm and relaxing atmosphere.
 Its distinct aroma helps many people to manage their anxiety and mood changes, while it is also well renowned for improving sleep patterns.